yguitton/training-material/news/_posts/2025-02-14-gtn2025-call-trainer.md

 contributions:
   authorship:
     - teresa-m
-cover: "events/images/galaxy-academy-logo.png"
+cover: "events/images/Galaxy_GTA2025_Transparent.png"
-coveralt: "A laptop displaying shapes resembling a statistical plot with a program from Galaxy Training Academy.
-Surrounding the laptop, there are DNA strands as well as a pen displayed."
+coveralt: "GTA logo including the GTN star and beams behind it in the GTN colors.
+Additionally the Text: Galaxy Training Academy and GALAXY TRAINING NETWORK and the Galaxy logo."
 ---

 ## 🌠 Join the GTA2025 and support the event